unrealwork/atsd-use-cases/research/irs-tax-filings/README.md

 ### Visualization

 ChartLab is a data visualization sandbox that uses a simple declarative syntax for creating charts.
 It is designed to be used by anyone, but a basic understanding of the key concepts and settings is helpful here.
-Full ChartLab documentation may be accessed [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/); this article will demonstrate the process of using data stored in ATSD to create multiple visualizations using the same dataset.
-Each chart will be shown with its configuration and a brief explanation of the particularities therein.
+Full ChartLab documentation may be accessed [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/); this article demonstrates the process of using data stored in ATSD to create multiple visualizations using the same dataset.
+Each chart is shown alongside the configuration to create it and a brief explanation of the particularities therein.

 #### Configuration 1: Time Series Line Graph